adammurdoch/kotlin-tools/base-plugins/README.md

 - Use `releaseDist` to build the release application bundle
 - Adds `application { }` block, see below for the available settings.

-## `net.rubygrapefruit.plugin`
+## `net.rubygrapefruit.gradle-plugin`

 A convention plugin for implementing Gradle plugins in Kotlin/JVM.

-- Adds dependencies and repository definitions so that a fixed version of Kotlin available (currently 1.7.20).
+- Adds dependencies and repository definitions so that a fixed version of Kotlin available (currently 1.8.0).

 ## Common application settings for all targets